jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 ![](images/Objects.007.png)

-It could be that the list is given a name, while its individual items may remain nameless.
+It may be an option to give the list a name, while its individual items may remain nameless.

 [back](../../)